equalitie/ouisync-web/CONTRIBUTING.md

 Used to center arbitrary markdown sections and add top and bottom padding.
 NOTE: if you decide to pass a padding argument, you need to pass both `padding-top` and `padding-bot`.
 The only shortcode calls resemble the following forms:
 - `{{% center %}}<content>{{% /center %}}`
 - `{{% center padding-top="<val>" padding-bot="<val>" %}}<content>{{% /center %}}`.

-## Adding New Languages

-1. Add config section in `config.toml`:
-   A new language will take this shape, please note the `disabled: true` line, this language will start disabled:
-    ```toml
-    [languages.fr]
-        disabled = true
-        title = 'Ouisync (fr)'
-        languageName = 'French'
-        contentDir = 'content/fr'
-        weight = 2
-    ```
-2. Add `.json` strings
-    From weblate, you should be able to recieve a `<code>.json` file representing a translated portion of `en.json`.
-Place this file inside the `i18n/` directory.
-3. Add content directory
-   Using the same language code you defined in the config file, create a language directory and fill it with any Markdown translations of the content.
-Please note that you need to add `about.md`, `community.md`, and `support.md` AS IS, to this new directory, these markdown files already use string translations, so they will be correctly translated when translators translate their strings from `en.json`.

-## Enabling Translations

-Once a language is ready to go live on the site, make a commit changing the `disabled = true` to `disabled = false`, removing the line will also work.
-When the Github action runs next, it will deploy the newly added language.